Control, Optimization, and Online Learning for Autonomy Lab

 2. What type of research do I focus on: Theoretical vs applied?

-Our research interest lies on the intersection of theory and applications, i.e., develop new efficient methods with theoretical guarantees, simulate the proposed algorithms, and then test them on real hardware, e.g., robots.
-Ideally, we want to have a balance between theory and real implementation.
+Our research lies at the intersection of theory and application.
+We focus on developing new, efficient methods with strong theoretical guarantees, validating them through simulations, and ultimately testing them on real hardware, such as robotic platforms.
+Our goal is to maintain a healthy balance between rigorous theoretical development and practical implementation.

 3. What do I expect from incoming PhD students?

-Students joining my group should feel comfortable to take theory classes in control, optimization, and probability from AE, ECE, and Math departments.
-While taking courses (during your first year), students should explore different research areas and should know what problems you want to solve.
-Once you have sufficienly finised courses for your degree (probably in your second year), you should fully focus on addressing challenging research questions in your desired areas.
-That said, I expect that students will be selfmotivated and indepedent in their research.
-This is your degree.
+Students joining my group should feel comfortable taking theory courses in control, optimization, and probability offered by the AE, ECE, and Math departments.
+During the first year, I encourage students to explore different research areas and reflect on the types of problems they are most excited to solve.
+Once you have completed most of your coursework (typically by the second year), your focus should shift toward tackling challenging research questions in your chosen area.
+I expect students to be self-motivated and independent in their research—after all, this is your degree.
 I already finished mine!

 4. How often will I interact with PhD students?

-1) Ghosting is extremely bad: It can mean you don’t work and don’t have anything to discuss or we don’t like each other and can’t talk.
-So, if we schedule a meeting, I will definitely not ghost you and expect you do the same.
+1) Ghosting is extremely bad.
+It can mean you’re not working, have nothing to discuss, or that our communication has broken down.
+If we schedule a meeting, I will definitely not ghost you—and I expect the same courtesy in return.

 5. How many papers do I expect from PhD students per year?